Piazza del Campo

 Siena is a medieval hilltop city built on three ridges, which means steep streets and stairs are the norm, not the exception.
 The stunning Piazza del Campo is the one flat oasis — a sloped shell-shaped piazza where families sit and kids run free.
 From there, every direction goes uphill.
 The streets are narrow, cobblestoned, and cars squeeze through with millimeters to spare.
 There's no metro, limited buses in the center, and escalators only help for one approach.
 However, Italian warmth toward children is unmatched — gelato shops will fuss over your baby, restaurants bring out coloring sheets, and the Palio horse race culture means the whole city revolves around neighborhood pride and family.

-Partially — with some planning Siena scores 48/100 on our stroller-friendliness scale.
+It depends — Siena scores 48/100.
+Doable with planning, but not effortless.
 Siena's shell-shaped Piazza del Campo is worth every cobblestone, but this hilltop city is genuinely steep — plan for lots of carrying.

 What to book before your family trip